We are here to help

 Kendra Farrow

-Our Research & Training Associate.
-She is a Certified Vision Rehabilitation Therapist with over 14 years of providing VRT services.
+Kendra is a Certified Vision Rehabilitation Therapist with experience providing technical assistance and training to program administrators and direct service providers.
 Some of Kendra’s specialty areas are:

 • Special Populations (e.g., Older Blind)